[This is an expansion of a brief comment on a good post at catholicintimacy.com.]

 The answer to this question is simple: a wife’s sexual satisfaction is really important, and, fortunately, it should ordinarily not be a difficult problem to deal with, in a good marriage.
 But sometimes, in fact, it is.

 One reason is that emotional connection is such a key factor in preparing a wife for sexual relations.
 If she doesn’t feel really loved, she will have a hard time responding sexually.
 And many men, unfortunately — because they don’t typically need this for their own sexual satisfaction — don’t understand this.
 If a wife feels really loved, and is not exhausted by daily life, she will usually be able to respond, and reach the climax she should properly have, with the proper stimulation.
+(I am putting to the side more exceptional circumstances, such as when a wife has had sexual trauma of some sort earlier in life.
+This requires professional attention.)

 For many wives, I think, oral foreplay (what I call “glossing“) is a very, very useful stimulus to orgasm, because it gives great, “soft” (tongue) stimulation directly to the clitoris.
 Some wives, out of a misplaced modesty, may feel reluctant at first to receive oral foreplay, but they can overcome that, especially if they know how much their husbands LOVE giving it!